ottnav/ottnav.github.io/faq.md

 - `tvg-logo="http://path/to/logo.jpg"` : link to channel logo (or file name that should be appended to root url set in url-logo in playlist header)
 - `tvg-rec="1"` : marker that channel contains archives (0 - off, 1 - on). not needed if catchup* attribute is present (values more than 1 are parsed like aliases for catchup-days=”n”)
 - `catchup*` : all catchup settings that are explained in header can be overridden here on channel level
+- `type="type"` specify type of the channel entry, possible values are:
-- `type="playlist"`, `content-type="playlist"` : allows to merge another playlist inside the current one.
+  - `playlist` (also can be specified as `content-type="playlist"`) : allows to merge another playlist inside the current one.
 Url specified for this 'channel' is treated as include
-- `type="movie"`, `type="series"` : use any of these 2 markers to mark that the channel listed is not a channel, but actually a movie or a series, and should be treated as such, and should be placed to media library
+  - `movie`, `series` : use any of these 2 markers to mark that the channel listed is not a channel, but actually a movie or a series, and should be treated as such, and should be placed to media library (though using separate media source is way much preferrable then messing channels with vods/series)
+  - `radio` : mark that the channels is actually a radio station (`v1.7.2.1+`)
 - `adult="1"` : marker that channel is adult (however it’s highly recommended to place all channels in single adult category for simpler user manage)
 - `tvg-shift="-2"` : marker specifying that epg data should be shifted by several hours
 - `audio-track="2"` : try to autoselect 2nd audio track